The controversial Chinese photographer pushed the limits of the body to create an intoxicating beauty

 Yesterday afternoon a photographer reached out with news that Ren Hang had reportedly committed suicide.
-I could see tributes beginning to form on Twitter, but, I thought, it can’t be true.
-But when publisher Pierre Bessard announced “Mon ami Ren Hang left us this morning” on his website and Belgian gallerist Dries Roelens paid tribute to his friend on his Facebook page, as have numerous others, the news quickly became more of a reality than a rumour.
+I had seen tributes beginning to form on Twitter, but, I thought, it can’t be true.
+But when publisher Pierre Bessard announced, “Mon ami Ren Hang left us this morning”, on his website, and Belgian gallerist Dries Roelens paid tribute to his friend on his Facebook page, as have numerous others, the news became more of a reality than a rumour.

 Born in 1987 in North East China’s Jilin, dubbed the “Detroit of China”, at 20-years-old Ren was studying advertising but found himself restless.
-He found a remedy with a point-and-shoot camera and he began taking photos of his friends – namely, his housemate in the nude.
-“It was not because I was bored of advertising particularly, it was because I was bored of life (living in that way) in general”, he told me over email in January.
-Less than a decade later, his work would have crisscrossed the world with exhibitions in cities such as Athens, Bangkok, New York, Paris, Vienna, Hong Kong, and more.
-Based in Beijing at the time of his death, tragically he was just one month shy of his 30th birthday.
+He found a remedy with a point-and-shoot camera and began taking photos of his friends – namely, his housemate in the nude.
+“It was not because I was bored of advertising particularly, it was because I was bored of life in general”, he told me over email in January.
+Less than a decade later, his work would crisscross the world, showing up in exhibitions in Athens, Bangkok, New York, Paris, Vienna, Hong Kong, and more.
+Based in Beijing at the time of his death, he was tragically just one month shy of his 30th birthday.

 I first came across Ren’s work when I was interning at Dazed in 2013.
 I felt exhilarated by his photographs.
-While there was absolutely no reason given as to why the photographer had mashed up limbs and body parts in the most absurd and exciting of ways, I liked it.
+While he gave absolutely no reason as to why he had mashed up limbs and body parts in the most absurd and exciting of ways, I liked it.
 It was as simple as that.
-His images were fun – the entire premise as to why he had started taking them in the first place.
+His images were fun – the premise as to why he had taken up photography in the first place.
 Fantastically, Ren challenged the human body by choreographing his models (who were his friends, sometimes fans) like puzzle pieces; hands layered over breasts or pulled between legs, fingers covering faces and legs akimbo.
 Gender was never a focal point and each model was as nude, skinny, often shaven, and creative in their poses as the last.
 “Gender… only matters to me when I’m having sex”, he once said.

-But alongside his fun and astoundingly awe-inspiring photographs were his poetry and writings, collectively titled “My Depression” – they detailed the severe bouts of depression that he suffered with.
+But alongside his fun and astoundingly awe-inspiring photographs were his poetry and writings, collectively titled “My Depression” – they detailed the severe lows that he suffered.
 A post in 2010 wrote, “longing for death - is the driving force to live”.
 It remains published with many more musings that explored death, life and existence.
 As I didn’t know Ren personally, to me, his words felt parallel to his imagery; as if they were penned by someone else entirely.
 There was no point looking at his photography for answers, he told me once that they “do not really relate to one another”.